Native American votes helped secure Biden’s win in Arizona

 Voters in precincts on the Navajo and Hopi reservations in northeastern Arizona cast nearly 60,000 ballots in the Nov.
 3 election, compared with just under 42,500 in 2016, according to an Associated Press analysis of election data.
 Biden won Arizona by about 10,500 votes, according to unofficial results.

-Turnout in two of the larger precincts on the reservations, for example, rose by went up by 12% and 13% — and Biden won there handily — compared with a 4% increase among all Arizona voters.
+Turnout in two of the larger precincts on the reservations, for example, rose by 12% and 13% — and Biden won there handily — compared with a 4% increase among all Arizona voters.

 Twice as many voters cast ballots in 2020 than in 2016 on the much smaller Havasupai reservation deep in a gorge off the Grand Canyon, overwhelmingly in support of Biden.
 More people from the Hualapai reservation also voted this year, with Biden outpacing Trump by a nearly 5-1 ratio.